 Wet Woodland in Local Wildlife Sites has a presumption against permission for change of use.

 Individual or groups of trees may be protected by Tree Preservation Orders.

 Felling and woodland management where protected species are present may commit offences under the Wildlife and Countryside Act, 1981.
 Protected species include all breeding birds and all species of bats.
 Licences may be needed from Natural England.

 Good management practice:

 Wet woodlands are well-suited to a low-intervention approach.
-Positive conservation management over time includes:
+Positive conservation management in stages over time includes: